FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 29th May 2017.md

 At this point, on the proposal of Councillor Sheahan (J), seconded by Councillor

-Collins (M), it was agreed to take the Notices of Motion on the Agenda:--- 21
+Collins (M), it was agreed to take the Notices of Motion on the Agenda:
+---
+21

 NOTICES OF MOTION